aJanker/CSPLlift-mbedTLS-Analysis/README.md

 # IFDS Analysis of mbedTLS

-Contains various scripts to run static IFDS data-flow analysis and sampling strategies with [CSPLlift](https://github.com/aJanker/CSPLlift) on OpenSSL.
+Contains various scripts to run static IFDS data-flow analysis and sampling strategies with [CSPLlift](https://github.com/aJanker/CSPLlift) on mbedTLS.

 The setup requires multiple steps.
 Contact me if there are any issues.